openmrs/openmrs-esm-core/docs/main/creating_a_microfrontend.md

-# Creating a frontend module
+# Creating a Frontend Module

 New frontend modules can be created from the [openmrs-esm-template-app](https://github.com/openmrs/openmrs-esm-template-app).